emooreatx/CIRISNode/README.md

 ### 🧵 Final Word

 CIRISNode is now fully operational in dev/test environments with full API, Matrix, and testing infrastructure, supporting future integration into the CIRISAgent client ecosystem and Hyperledger Aries stack.
+The addition of the EEE frontend interface marks the beginning of Phase 3, providing a mockable, modular UI for Wise Authorities to interact with the system offline, paving the way for full integration in upcoming phases.

-– Bradley Matera, April 2025
+– Bradley Matera, May 2025